 A favorite among locals and visitors alike, this is a typical Greek taverna serving delicious local food.
 Taverna Irini is open all day long until late at night.

-Kounoupidiana Area (close to Kalathas and Agios Onoufrios)
+(Close to the beaches of Kalathas and Agios Onoufrios)

 Mitsos: This is a great place for grilled meat, when choosing Mitsos, don’t miss their spinach salad with local graviera cheese.